MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sffdisk/ni-sffdisk-ioctl_sffdisk_device_command.md

 If the caller opened the device with the FILE_FLAG_OVERLAPPED flag, <i>lpOverlapped</i> must point to a valid OVERLAPPED structure.
 In this case, the system executes <a href="https://msdn.microsoft.com/1d35c087-6672-4fc6-baa1-a886dd9d3878">DeviceIoControl</a> as an overlapped, asynchronous operation.
 If the caller opened the device with the FILE_FLAG_OVERLAPPED flag, and <i>lpOverlapped</i> is <b>NULL</b>, the function fails in unpredictable ways.

-If the caller opened opened the device without specifying the FILE_FLAG_OVERLAPPED flag, the system ignores the value in <i>lpOverlapped</i>, and the <a href="https://msdn.microsoft.com/1d35c087-6672-4fc6-baa1-a886dd9d3878">DeviceIoControl</a> function does not return until the operation has been completed, or until an error occurs.
+If the caller opened the device without specifying the FILE_FLAG_OVERLAPPED flag, the system ignores the value in <i>lpOverlapped</i>, and the <a href="https://msdn.microsoft.com/1d35c087-6672-4fc6-baa1-a886dd9d3878">DeviceIoControl</a> function does not return until the operation has been completed, or until an error occurs.

 </dd>
 </dl>